SySS-Research/Seth/README.md

 ====

 Seth is a tool written in Python and Bash to MitM RDP connections.
-It attempts to downgrade the connection and extract clear text credential.
+It attempts to downgrade the connection and extract clear text credentials.

 Usage
 -----